 The BlendJet 2 is poor for multi-purpose use.
-It makes crushed ice with an okay consistency, and while it makes a decent smoothie, it struggles to fully process leafy greens like kale.
-It also makes dry, chunky almond butter.
-Like most personal blenders, it can't be used for hot blending, but it's really easy to clean by hand, although you may need to spend time rinsing away soap that gets caught under the seals.
+It makes an okay smoothie in its 16-ounce jar but struggles to fully process leafy greens like kale.
+It also makes dry, chunky almond butter, and like most personal blenders, can't be used for hot blending.
+On the plus side, it does an okay job of making crushed ice.
+It's also very easy to clean by hand, although you may need to spend time rinsing away soap that gets caught under the seals.
 Unfortunately, no part of the blender is dishwasher-safe.

 The BlendJet 2 is okay for making smoothies.
-It makes an alright, fairly cold smoothie in roughly four minutes, but you may need to shake it first for the ingredients to get caught by the blades.
-It can process frozen banana chunks, but struggles more with leafy greens like kale, leaving small unprocessed pieces.
-On the other hand, if you like to add ice to your drinks, it can crush this ingredient into an okay texture.
+It makes an adequate smoothie in roughly four minutes, but you may need to shake it quite a bit before the ingredients will process.
+It can incorporate frozen banana chunks but doesn't fully process kale.
+However, it makes crushed ice with an okay texture, which is nice if you like to add it to your drinks.
 It's also very easy to clean after making a smoothie, although soap can get caught under the seals, which is a bit annoying.

 The BlendJet 2 is adequate for crushing ice.
-It feels fairly sturdily-built and makes crushed ice with an okay consistency in about four minutes.
-Unfortunately, it can't process very many cubes at once because some of them tend to get stuck above the blades instead of getting processed.
+It feels sturdy and makes crushed ice with an okay consistency in about four minutes.
+Unfortunately, it can't process very many cubes at once because some tend to get stuck above the blades instead of getting processed.

-The BlendJet 2 can't be used to safely blend hot ingredients.
+The BlendJet 2 can't safely blend hot ingredients.

-The BlendJet 2 is sub-par for professional use.
+The BlendJet 2 is disappointing for professional use.
 It's decently well-built, but its jar is too small for big batches of food.
 Like many personal blenders, it has a single speed setting, and you can only run it for 20 seconds at a time.
-It can crush ice, but makes poor almond butter and has difficulty fully processing leafy greens.
+It can crush ice but makes poor almond butter and has difficulty fully processing leafy greens in smoothies.
 It also can't safely be used for hot blending.
-However, while it's not dishwasher-safe, it's really easy to clean by hand.
+It's not dishwasher-safe, but it's easy to clean by hand.

-This blender has a decent build quality.
-The entire blender is made of plastic, including the jar and motor base.
+The BlendJet 2 has a good build quality.
+The entire blender is plastic, including the jar and motor base.
 The blade assembly is attached to the base with a thin shaft and is slightly offset from the center, which the manufacturer says helps it blend better.
 The base sits on three rubber anti-slip pads and has a power button with a battery life indicator light and a USB-C charging port.

-The BlendJet comes with a 16-ounce jar with a screw-on lid.
-There's no bottom for the jar apart from the motor base, so if you want to drink from the jar, the base needs to be attached.
+The BlendJet 2 comes with a 16-ounce jar with a screw-on lid.
+There's no bottom for the jar apart from the motor base, so the base needs to be attached if you want to drink from the jar.
 Take a look at the NutriBullet GO if you're looking for a cordless blender with a different design.